nyan222/roman_empire_zoomcamp/README.md

 And now we need to put Google service account key to our mage project.

 Do it from your local machine.
-Note!!!: yuo shoud begin from directory, where the key lies and act quickly!
+Note!!!: you should begin from the directory, where the key lies and act quickly!
 ```bash
 sftp roman-empire
 cd roman_empire_zoomcamp/mage-empire